mehulsuresh/Heart-Attack-Prediction/README.md

 # Heart-Attack-Prediction
 This study attempts to predict with High levels of accuracy the likelyhood of a patient to have a heart attack.
 Our final mean accruacy was 92.79%.
-Pleae open an issue if you have any questions or would like to contribute.
+Please open an issue if you have any questions or would like to contribute.

 ## Requirements
 - Pandas